evilcyber.com

 …To The Rather Vile

-One not funny at all came from a friend of my girlfriend.
-A woman who, I can’t put it any differently, was back then very fat and probably still is, had tried tons of diets and ready explanations why none of them worked for her.
 As she got wind of me wanting to lose weight, right at the beginning of what in the end took me four months, she was at hand with about what I had to do and what not.
-As I this time had my own plan worked out and seeing that her own advice apparently hadn’t work for her, I tried to stay friendly, but ignored her advice.
+As I this time had my plan worked out and seeing that her own advice apparently hadn’t work for her, I tried to stay friendly, but ignored her advice.

-Two months later, half time for me, having lost about 17 of what was to become 36 lbs, her tune changed.
+Two months later, half-time for me, having lost about 17 of what was to become 36 lbs, her tune changed.
 Viciously.
 Where originally she was liberal with telling me what and what not to eat, she now told me why diets won’t work, how I will gain it all back and that losing weight isn’t that healthy anyway.

 Snarling woman